-5 To the point that since 2013 the DHIS captures more neonatal deaths than are recorded by the VR cause-of-death data.
+&lt;sup>5 To the point that since 2013 the DHIS captures more neonatal deaths than are recorded by the VR cause-of-death data.

-6 In the past, in order to track neonatal mortality in parallel with the infant and under-5 mortality, the number of neonatal deaths that occurred in facilities and were captured by the DHIS is scaled up to estimate the number expected to be captured by the VR data.
+&lt;sup>6 In the past, in order to track neonatal mortality in parallel with the infant and under-5 mortality, the number of neonatal deaths that occurred in facilities and were captured by the DHIS was scaled up to estimate the number expected to be captured by the VR data.
 This result was then corrected for the same level of under-registration as is applied to infant deaths, in much the same way as the infant and under-5 deaths are estimated.
 For the years for which VR data are not yet available, the completeness of the neonatal deaths in the DHIS was estimated as the completeness for the previous year plus any increase in the ratio of neonatal deaths to stillbirths over the previous year.
 The rationale for this was that one would expect the ratio of neonatal deaths to stillbirths to remain fairly constant over time, so any increase in this ratio over time is probably due to an increase in completeness of coverage.

-Aside from adjusting the VR cause-of-death data for under-notification of deaths and the high proportion of ill-defined causes, according to the practice of the UN advisory group on Maternal Mortality (MMIEG), the number of maternal deaths continues to be increased by 50% to allow for the general under-notification of maternal causes.
+continues to be increased by 50% to allow for the general under-notification of maternal causes.
 This practice is based on the experience of some 22 studies estimating the extent in under-notification in countries with good VR data (WHO, 2010).